UTS Australian Football Club: Men's football

-The club was founded in 2000 by Marty Lynch, a University of Technology, Sydney student at the time, adopting the "Bats" nickname as a result of an initial sponsorship from Bacardi Rum.
-The club was founded after competing in the 1998 and 1999 Australian University Games.
+The UTS Bars were founded in 2000 by Marty Lynch, a University of Technology, Sydney student at the time, adopting the "Bats" nickname as a result of an initial sponsorship from Bacardi Rum.The Bats enjoyed success in their first year, with the Division Two side winning the premiership.
+In 2004 the club was coached by former Balmain player Roger Moten, and was actively seeking to recruit players from the Royal Australian Navy.